behrica/add-devcontainer/README.md

 ### With Emacs

 Assuming you have
+- Docker
 - [neil](https://github.com/babashka/neil)
 - [devpod](https://devpod.sh/)
 - add-devcontainer installed as `adddev` with [bbin](https://github.com/babashka/bbin)

+installed and working on your machine,

 you can get from "zero" to a clojure + python and R enabled devcontainer running nrepl (with working python bindings via [libpython-clj](https://github.com/clj-python/libpython-clj) ) on port 12345 via: